redhat-cop/ansible_rekey_variables/README.md

 ## Dependencies

 * Ansible should be available locally.
-* Inventory repositories which keep the encrypted variables should be cloned to local directory before running the vault password change.
+* Inventory repositories that hold the encrypted variables should be cloned to the local directory before performing the vault password change.

 ## Role Tags